Cook Islands Electrical Outlets & Power Plugs© CookIslandsPocketGuide.com

 Will My Appliances Work in the Cook Islands?

-If you’re using appliances from a country that also uses 220-240v, then they will work in the Cook Islands as long as they have a Type 1 output or you have a travel adapter.
+If you’re using appliances from a country that also uses 220- 240V, then they will work in the Cook Islands as long as they have a Type I output or you have a travel adapter.
 More on that later.

-If coming from a country that uses 110v/120v, for example, then you should find that modern appliances, such as phones and laptops, are designed to use from 110v to 240v.
+If you are coming from a country that uses 110V/120V, for example, you should find that modern appliances, such as phones and laptops, are designed to operate on a range of voltages from 110V to 240V.
 Nevertheless, you should check the labels of all of the appliances that you intend to use in the Cook Islands.

-Appliances that don’t clearly state that they can be used for up to 240v should not be used in Cook Islands electrical outlets.
-Otherwise, the higher voltage than required could damage your appliance (or worse).
-The most common types of appliances this applies to include hairdryerselectric razors and irons.
+Appliances that don’t clearly state that they can be used for up to 240V should not be used in Cook Islands electrical outlets.
+Otherwise, a voltage higher than required could damage your appliance (or worse).
+The most common types of appliances to which this applies include hairdryerselectric razors, and irons.

-Do You Need a Convertor / Transformer for the Cook Islands?
+Do You Need a Converter / Transformer for the Cook Islands?

-If the label on your appliance states a single voltage number, such as 110v or 120v, (i.e. any number other than 240v), you will need a travel adapter which is also a voltage converter.
+If the label on your appliance states a single voltage number, such as 110V or 120V (i.e., any number other than 240V), you will need a travel adapter, which also serves as a voltage converter.

 Can You Use a 60Hz Appliance in the Cook Islands?

 The Cook Islands uses a 50Hz outlet.
-Therefore, it is not recommended to use a 60Hz appliance, even if the voltage of your appliance is compatible with the Cook Islands.
-Using the wrong frequency (which is what Hz is) can cause appliances to stop functioning properly.
+Therefore, it is not recommended to use a 60Hz appliance, even if the voltage of your appliance is compatible with the voltage in the Cook Islands.
+Using the wrong frequency (which is what Hz represents) can cause appliances to malfunction or stop functioning properly.

 Again, check your appliance label.
 Some appliances work on both 50Hz and 60Hz.